leezheee83/Solutions-of-leetcode-hot-problems-/LeetCodeNote.md

         if not p: return not s

         if (s,p) in memo:
+            # using HashTable tp avoid the repeated works
             return memo[(s,p)]

         # Case 1: No * --> p[0] == s[0] or ".", it means first Match successed